AdaCore/spark2014/lrm/source/introduction.rst

 retrospective mode also allows for the verification of legacy code that was not originally designed with the |SPARK| contracts in mind.

+.. _in_out:

 In and Out of SPARK 2014
 ------------------------

+**Note that our goal wrt this is just to make it more flexible (for example, in or out defined by use and not be definition.**

 **Action  FE-JIB12:  There are references throughout the document to being "in SPARK 2014" and "out of SPARK 2014".
 Since not being in SPARK
 2014 is not an obstacle to compilation but in certain circumstances we may wish to enforce that only SPARK 2014 constructs are used, then it is not clear from the LRM as it currently stands what should be done when implementing legality rules if a given syntactic entity is found not to be in SPARK 2014.**

+**Note that we need to state something about what it means when code is in SPARK: does it mean that it is executable?**

+**Need also to mention something about implementation-defined and partially-specified features and what could be done wrt those.**

 Principal Language Restrictions
 -------------------------------